 III.
-Statement of the reasons which prompted the referring court or tribunal to inquire about the interpretation or validity of certain provisions of EU law, and the relationship between those provisions and the national legislation applicable to the main proceedings
+Statement of the reasons which prompted the referring court or tribunal to inquire about the interpretation or validity of certain provisions of EU law, and the relationship which, in its opinion, exists between those provisions and the national legislation applicable to the main proceedings

-The request for a preliminary ruling seeks to ensure the uniform application of EU law in all Member States and observance of the principle of equal treatment and equality of citizens in the application of EU law, and to bring uniformity to the case-law of the national court making the reference in the application of the acquis of the European Union.
+The request for a preliminary ruling seeks to ensure the uniform application of EU law in all Member States and observance of the principles of equal treatment and equality of citizens in the application of EU law, and to harmonise the case-law of the national courts in the application of the acquis of the European Union.

-Article 6(1) of the European Convention for the Protection of Human Rights and Fundamental Freedoms provides that everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law.
+Article 6(1) of the European Convention for the Protection of Human Rights and Fundamental Freedoms provides that, in civil and criminal matters, everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law.
 Article 14 of that convention prohibits discrimination and provides that the enjoyment of the rights and freedoms set forth therein must be secured without distinction on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.
 Article 18 TFEU provides that, within the scope of application of the Treaties and without prejudice to any special provisions contained therein, any discrimination on grounds of nationality is prohibited.
-The referring court is of the view that, in the present case, Croatian nationals and legal persons are discriminated against in comparison with nationals and legal persons from other EU Member States, as is apparent from the Court's judgments of 9 March 2017, Zulfikarpašić (C-484/15, EU:C:2017:199) and Pula Parking (C-551/15, EU:C:2017:193), cited above.
+The referring court is of the view that, in the present case, Croatian nationals and legal persons are discriminated against in comparison with nationals and legal persons from other EU Member States, as is apparent from the judgments of the Court of Justice of the European Union of 9 March 2017, Zulfikarpašić (C-484/15, EU:C:2017:199) and Pula Parking (C-551/15, EU:C:2017:193), cited above.
 In accordance with the abovementioned judgments, enforcement orders will not be recognised as such in other EU Member States for the purpose of the Regulation on the European Enforcement Order and the Regulation on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
 Therefore, national law gives notaries the power to issue enforcement orders which are not recognised as such or as a judicial decision in other EU Member States.
 It is clear from the grounds of those judgments that the procedure before a notary does not offer any guarantee of independence and impartiality and does not give effect to the audi alteram partem principle.
 That situation brings about unequal treatment of natural and legal persons from Croatia in comparison with natural and legal persons from other EU Member States and unequal treatment of foreign natural and legal persons to such an extent as to constitute discrimination.
-The fact that the procedure does not give effect to the audi alteram partem principle results in unequal treatment between the parties and thus infringes the fundamental right to a fair trial enshrined in the ECHR.
-[Or.5]
+The fact that the procedure does not give effect to the audi alteram partem principle results in unequal treatment between the parties and thus infringes the fundamental right to effective judicial protection enshrined in the European Convention for the Protection of Human Rights and Fundamental Freedoms.

-Company law requires harmonisation of the relevant European rules within the European Union in order to increase legal certainty, so as to promote economic activity and investment, in accordance with the Accession Treaty and the Treaty on the Functioning of the European Union.
+Company law requires harmonisation of the European rules within the European Union in order to increase legal certainty, so as to promote economic activity and investment, in accordance with the Accession Treaty and the Treaty on the Functioning of the European Union.
 The interpretation, which is at variance with the principle of the equality of companies, places national companies at a disadvantage in comparison with companies from other EU Member States, which is contrary to the founding principles of the European Union.

-The following questions are referred to the Court for a preliminary ruling:
+The following questions are referred for a preliminary ruling: